RadGorzy/3DPointCloudClassification_GUI/README.md

 ```
 mkdir build && cd build && cmake .. && make
 ```

+Some trained models can be downloaded from the "release" tab.
+Put them to the trained_models folder to use them with example configurations.

 ![Alt text](screenshots/3DPointCloudClassification_screenshot.png "Optional Title")
 ![Alt text](screenshots/3DPointCloudClassification_screenshot_1.png "Optional Title")